LiskArchive/lips/proposals/lip_introduce_Governance_module.md

 #### Genesis state initialization

 The genesis state is initialized as follows.
 Note that the correct work of the Governance module requires the treasury account with address `ADDRESS_TREASURY` to be initialized before or during genesis block processing.
+In addition, the `voteDuration` parameter in `configStore` must be smaller than `LOCKING_PERIOD_STAKES` parameter of the PoS module, as explained in the [Rationale](#voting-on-a-proposal).

 ```python
 def initGenesisState(b: GenesisBlock) -> None: